Paul D. HouseChairman

-Paul D. House accepted the position of Executive Chairman in March 2008, allowing him to focus on corporate strategy, franchisee relations and Board leadership.
-Mr. House also sits on the Board of Directors for the Tim Horton Children's Foundation.
+Paul D. House serves as Chairman of the Board of Directors, focusing on corporate strategy, franchisee relations and Board leadership.
+He also sits on the Board of Directors for the Tim Horton Children's Foundation.

 Mr. House graduated with a B.A. in Economics from McMaster University in 1969.
 Shortly thereafter, he managed a franchise for Shell Oil Company in Hamilton.
 Sparked by his passion for business and his roots in the food business, he joined Dairy Queen Canada Inc. as a District Manager in 1972.
 Although his original goal was to be a franchisee, Mr. House climbed the corporate ladder at Dairy Queen and became Director of Purchasing and Vice-President of Canadian Operations.